Last Updated on June 15, 2023 by Tim Wells

 Beelink GT-King Pro vs. NVIDIA Shield

-If you’ve read anything on this site before, you know I’m a huge fan of the NVIDIA Shield TV.
-I’ve owned three of them over the years, and they’ve consistently been the top performing Android TV box since 2015.
+If you’ve read anything on this site before, you know I’m a massive fan of the NVIDIA Shield TV.
+I’ve owned three of them over the years, and they’ve consistently been the top-performing Android TV box since 2015.
 So you’re probably a bit skeptical that anything could match that performance.

-To be fair, the Shield Pro still has a decent lead on the GT-King Pro, in terms of raw power.
-So why would someone choose the Beelink over the NVIDIA?
+To be fair, the Shield Pro still has a decent lead on the GT-King Pro in terms of raw power.
+So why would someone choose Beelink over NVIDIA?

-When you think about it, they’re aimed at completely different audiences.
+When you think about it, they’re aimed at entirely different audiences.

 Android TV looks more like Fire TV every day.

-Then there’s the apps.
-One of the biggest complaints about Android TV has been the lack of apps in the Google Play Store.
-A pure Android box, like the Beelink GT-King Pro, has access to the full Google Play Store and the hundreds of thousands of apps in it.
+Then there are the apps.
+One of Android TV’s biggest complaints is the lack of apps in the Google Play Store.
+A pure Android box, like the Beelink GT-King Pro, has access to the entire Google Play Store and hundreds of thousands of apps.

 The Verdict: Is the Beelink GT-King Pro Worth It?